kensanata/mastodon-archive/README.md

 If you rerun it, it will simply try to get the remaining files.
 Note, however, that instance administrators can *delete* media files.
 Thus, you might be forever missing some files—particularly the ones from *remote* instances, if you added any to your favourites.
+If you don't want to see errors about media that fail to download for this reason, add `--suppress-errors` to the command.

 There's one thing you need to remember, though: the media directory contains all the media from your statuses, and all the media from your